- Supply chain management needs to evolve to incorporate a risk management mindset.

 - Truly great supply chain companies don't just sense demand, they translate it.

-Professor Omera Khan underscores the vital importance of supply chain risk management and the sometimes surprising upside of risk, this week on The Patient Driven Supply Network with Roddy Martin.
+Professor Omera Khan underscores the vital importance of supply chain risk management and the sometimes surprising upside of risk in this episode of The Agile Supply Chain Podcast.

-Professor Omera Khan underscores the vital importance of supply chain risk management and the sometimes-surprising upside of risk this week on "The Patient‑Driven Supply Network" with Roddy Martin.
+Professor Omera Khan underscores the vital importance of supply chain risk management and the sometimes-surprising upside of risk this week on "The Agile Supply Chain Podcast" with Roddy Martin.

 Roddy Martin: Professor Omera Khan, it's an absolute privilege to have you on this recorded thought leadership series that we've been building.